Embed Env Vars in Files on a Nginx Docker Image with envsubst

 However, to realize this, the Nginx image needs to have the capability to customize certain settings through environment variables.
 Without this, Docker builds would be necessary every time a single setting to be changed.

-To create a basic ngnix Docker image, we'll use the official ngnix image as our starting point.
+To create a basic Nginx Docker image, we'll use the official ngnix image as our starting point.
 Here's how to set it up:

 1. Create a new directory for your project: